suyuan32/simple-admin-doc/src/guide/member.md

 ## Commercial Usage Details

 Simple Admin offers 6 major free modules, including Core services, all of which are open-source on GitHub.
 They can be used for free without requiring authorization.
-The modules exclusive to members and the paid modules can be used for commercial purposes, but they cannot be resold and are only allowed for personal use.
+The modules exclusive to members and the paid modules can be used for commercial purposes, all modules cannot be resold and are only allowed for personal use.